julluu/ProjectMakeup/README.md

 Project inspired by my passion: makeup

 This is a database for my makeup.
 It's purpose is to track the usage percentage of my eyeshadow palettes and organize them in the desired order.
+There is also an option to randomly pick a palette or desired amount of individual shades from the collection.

 Pan = one individual shade on the palette